AIRCentre/julia-web-app-example/README.md

 `TLDR;`

-This repository is a an example to be used as a tutorial for building a full-stack web application using the Julia programming language.
-It covers the entire process of deployment, using a very simple sample application to demonstrate the steps involved.
+This repository is a an example to be used as a tutorial for building, packaging and destributing a full-stack web application built with the Julia progrmming language.
+It covers the process of containerization, utilizing Docker and GitHub Actions, and distribution of the application utilizing Github Container registry (ghcr.io).

 ## 1. Overview

 In this tutorial, we delve into the process of containerizing a Julia web application utilizing Docker and GitHub Actions, emphasizing the importance of containerization for simplified distribution and deployment.

 Containerization is a process that packages an application along with its dependencies into a single container image, ensuring consistent operation across different computing environments.

-Our application is simple web dashboard developed with GenieFramework.jl, a robust open-source framework designed for creating production-grade, data-driven web apps with Julia.

 GitHub Actions and Docker play very important roles by automating CI/CD workflows, encompassing the build, test, and deploy phases and seamlessly integrating with GitHub Container Registry (ghcr.io), a platform for storing and distributing Docker images.